Speaker page, Facebook page, Becoming a Better You book page

-While I was out running this morning, I was thinking about the cloud of sadness that envelops the planet- the sadness that lies underneath the anger, vitriol, disrespect, resentment, jealousy, rage, hate, fear, and terror that inform and drive so many folks in their day-to-day dealings with others.
+While I was out walking this morning, I was reflecting on the cloud of sadness that envelops the planet – the sadness that lies underneath the anger, vitriol, disrespect, resentment, jealousy, rage, hate, fear, terror and confusion that inform and drive so many folks in their day-to-day dealings with others.

-Then, coming in, I happened on this poem and thought, “Hmmm, synchronicity.”
+Then, coming back home, I happened on this poem and thought, “Hmmm, synchronicity.”
 So, I thought I’d share it with you this week.

 The poem, written in the 1970s by James Patrick Kinney called, “The Cold Within” reminds me (us?) what’s at stake as we collectively (like it or rot) move forward.

 In black and bitter cold.